What’s an IRA and How Does It Work?

 If your employer matches contributions to a 401(k), they’re basically giving you free money you wouldn’t otherwise receive.
 It’s typically wise to take advantage of this match before looking to an IRA.

-With an Individual Retirement Account, you determine exactly when to make contributions.
-You can put money into an IRA at any time over the course of the year, whereas a 401(k) has to come from every paycheck.
+With an Individual Retirement Account, you determine exactly when and how to make contributions.
+You can put money into an IRA at any time over the course of the year, whereas a 401(k) almost always has to come from your paycheck.
 Note that annual IRA contributions can be made up until that year’s tax filing deadline, whereas the contribution deadline for 401(k)s is at the end of each calendar year.
 Learning how to time your IRA contributions can significantly increase your earnings over time.

 What are the types of IRAs?